TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/ReviewInformation.rst

 *  **Language correctness:** Spelling, grammar, style.

 Not everyone is a native English speaker and not everyone knows TYPO3 inside-out.
-It is entirely fine to only focus on one aspect at a time (e.g. language) while reviewing.
+It is entirely fine to only focus on one aspect at a time (for example language) while reviewing.

 Examples for review information